Ranvir7813/Canada-Transport-Collision-Analysis/README.md

 - Streamlined integration with PowerBI, resulting in error-free data querying and modeling.
 - Transformed datasets into actionable insights by developing interactive Power BI dashboards.

+Note: Demonstration of AWS could not be possible due to restricted resources.